• Skip to primary navigation

 Deficit/ surplus:

 this more or less acts as an indicator.
 Therefore, it tells you the state of things after the government spends.
-When the government has fewer expenditures than it earns, or collects in taxes, there is a surplus.
+When the government has fewer expenditures than it earns or collects in taxes, there is a surplus.
 However, the government spending more than it gathers in revenue indicates a deficit.

 Tax collection:

-tax is the major source of income of the government.
+tax is the major source of income for the government.
 They come in different forms and are administered at different levels and according to industries.
 Some examples are income tax, property tax, sales tax, and estate tax.
-Also, asides from this, the government also collects tax on imports and exports in the country.
+Also, asides from this, the government also collects taxes on imports and exports in the country.
 We mostly refer to them as duties, and the government collects them on public services that are not free.

 Budget: